f5vmr/svxlinkbuilder/README.md

 <p>In the Raspberry Terminal or in the Dashboard if you have opened the NodeInfo file there, and delete all the contents.
 Go to the Notepad or text Editor and select all the text there, and copy (cntrl-c).
 Highlight the terminal (or the dashboard window) and paste (cntrl-v). </p>
 <p>When the editing is complete type <b>cntrl-o</b> and return at the keyboard for the terminal followed by <b>cntrl-x</b>.</p>
 <p>In the Dashboard, simply use the save button.
 The new information will be saved to the file in the node.</p>
-<p>Next to incorporate the new information, type <b>sudo systemctl restart svxlink.service</b> and return if in the terminal, or if in the Dashboard click on Power and 'Restart SVXLink Service'</p>
-<p>The next stage is to check and edit where necessary the <b>svxlink.conf</b> file.
-Type <b>sudo nano svxlink.conf</b> followed by return.This will be necessary for the addition or removal of TalkGroups in [ReflectorLogic].
-Discuss that with me.</p>

 <p>Check the content and importantly complete your location information near the bottom of the file. type <b>cntrl-o</b> and return then <b>cntrl-x</b> when finished to save your changes.</p>
-<p>To modify the Echolink information type <b>sudo nano svxlink.d/ModuleEchoLink.conf</b> and return.
-Make your changes to your EchoLink access here. then save the file as you did above with <b>svxlink.conf</b>.
-If you have not yet enabled svxlink in the <b>svxlink.conf</b> to may need to do this now, and remove the <b>#</b> comment header from the relevant lines.</p>
+<p>If you have not yet enabled Echolink in the <b>svxlink.conf</b> to may need to do this now, and remove the <b>#</b> comment header from the relevant lines.
+You can do this in the Svxlink Configurator</p>
-<p>To incorporated the changes you will need to restart the svxlink.service</b></p>
+<p>The restart of the svxlink.service is automatic on saving changes.</b></p>
 <p>You do not need to make changes to the <b>gpio.conf</b>.
 The old methods of adding the gpio configuration and setting a daemon start in /etc/rc.local are deprecated (no longer required).
 We are using GPIOD.
 If the version of the Dashboard does not show GPIO in the menu, then this has already been removed.</p>
 <h2>EchoLink</h2>
+<p>To modify the Echolink information, you can make your changes to your EchoLink Configurator here. then save the file as you did above with <b>svxlink.conf</b>.</p>
 <p>The usual rules apply with the outgoing ports for your RaspberryPi IP address set in the Router to which you are connected</p>
 <p>You can only have one EchoLink set up on your own home IP Address.</p>
-<p>You will need to set up the callsign and password with which you registered in EchoLink.
-This is in the file /etc/svxlink/svxlink.d/ModuleEchoLink.conf.
-You edit the file with the command 'sudo nano' preceding the file name inclusive of the directory information.</p>
+<p>You will need to set up the callsign and password with which you registered in EchoLink.</p>
-<p>If you did not set up EchoLink during the building phase, then you will also need to modify two lines in /etc/svxlink/svxlink.conf again using 'sudo nano'.
-For the Simplex Node the first of the lines is within the [SimplexLogic] at MODULES= and you must include ModuleEchoLink within the line.
+<p>If you did not set up EchoLink during the building phase, then you can add it the MODULES= line in the [SimplexLogic] section of the Svxlink Configurator and you must include ModuleEchoLink within the line.
 For the Repeater user the same will apply except the MODULES= line will be in [RepeaterLogic]</p>
 <p>Finally the important step is to set the correct level of audio.
-You must do this from the terminal, logging in to your node, and typing 'sudo alsamixer' at the prompt.<p>
-<p>By using function cntrl-f5 you shold display all inputs and outputs within the table.
-You should have 'Headphone', 'Mic', 'Mic with capture' and 'Auto Gain Control'.</p>
+This is now set using amixer in the menu at the top.<p>
+<p>Alsamixer cannot be used so we address the amixer directly instead.</p>
-<p> For best results, set 'Loudspeaker' to around 60, 'Mic' as 0 'Mic with Capture' at 19-25 and 'Autogain' should be muted.
-Highlight each with the arrow keys on the keyboard.
-Mute 'Autogain' using the 'M' key. </p>
+<p> For best results, set 'Loudspeaker' to around 75, 'Mic' as 0 'Mic with Capture' at 19-38 and 'Autogain' should be 'OFF'.
+Simply adjust the values in the Configurator. </p>
 <p>'Loudspeaker' is your transmitter volume, and 'Mic with capture' is the volume from the receiver.
 It is a little confusing.</p>
 <p>Everything introduced here is directly from the original presentation by Tobias SM0SVX.</p>